MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. Right-click the `deployment.debug.template.json` debugging deployment manifest file in the root directory of the IoT Edge solution, and select the **Build and Run IoT Edge Solution in Simulator** option again.

-    > **Note**: If you are on Windows and see a message in in **TERMINAL** that reads, in part, `open //./pipe/docker_engine: The system cannot find the file specified.`, Docker is likely not started, or running correctly.
+    > **Note**: If you are on Windows and see a message in the **TERMINAL** that reads, in part, `open //./pipe/docker_engine: The system cannot find the file specified.`, Docker is likely not started, or running correctly.
 A Docker restart or even a full computer restart might be necessary.

     > **Note**: If you see a message that reads, in part, `image operating system "linux" cannot be used on this platform`, change your Docker configuration to support Linux containers.
 (Ask your instructor for assistance if necessary.)